 FREQUENTLY ASKED QUESTIONS

 [ez-toggle title="Which meals are included in the cost of registration?"]Lunch will be provided on both days, and the banquet dinner will be held on May 28th.
-In addition to lunch, refreshments will also be provided throughout the day on May 29th.[/ez-toggle]
+On May 29th, refreshments will be provided throughout the day in addition to lunch.[/ez-toggle]

 [ez-toggle title="What can I expect from the trade show?"]The trade show is scheduled to begin after the tours on May 28th and all day May 29th.
 Multiple opportunities to stretch your legs and visit the trade show are built into the event agenda to ensure attendees have ample time to visit all exhibitors.[/ez-toggle]